 Data Flow Taps

-SQL Server 2012 Integration Services (SSIS) introduces a new feature that allows you to add a data tap on a data flow path of a package at runtime and direct the output from the data tap to an external file.
+You can add a data tap on a data flow path of a package at runtime and direct the output from the data tap to an external file.
 To use this feature, you must deploy your SSIS project using the project deployment model to an SSIS Server.
 After you deploy the package to the server, you need to execute T-SQL scripts against the SSISDB database to add data taps before executing the package.
 Here is a sample scenario:

 Create an execution instance of a package by using the catalog.create_execution (SSISDB Database) stored procedure.